-While both studies examine speciation in the natural environment, the finch study is using biological concepts to support the concept that the observation of this hybrid is an example of rapid reproductive isolation.
-However, in the cichlid study, they are using the observation of cichlids to support the concept of sympatric speciation, a very controversial speciation process.
+While both studies examine speciation in natural environments, the finch study is using biological concepts to support the concept that the observation of this hybrid is an example of rapid reproductive isolation.
+In the cichlid study, they are using the observation of cichlids to support the concept of sympatric speciation, a very controversial speciation process.
 In addition, the cichlid study used observations to construct a model of how the different populations developed to further support their claim that this was an example of sympatric speciation.
 The finch paper used genetics but also observation by catching and tagging to develop a phylogeny.
 Unlike the cichlids, this method for the finches was feasible since the population and the island they were inhabiting were so small.
 However, given the small population size there is the concern of whether this hybrid will even continue to survive or if it will die out.
 Given the fact that the “n” in figure 1 seems to decrease by generation F6, it seems unlikely to continue.
 However, despite this, the fact that this study was able to capture this example of rapid evolution is novel and helps to enrich our understanding of the development of reproductive barriers.
 While the cichlid study had large enough populations, there was the issue that the data was so large that they could only use SNPs from four individuals to form the cloudogram.
 Such a low “n” could be problematic especially if there is a lot of variation.
-In summary, while each paper had a different overall goal, both provided ecological examples of theoretical speciation concepts that have been difficult to support beyond theoretical models.
+In summary, while each paper had a different overall goal, both provided ecological examples of speciation concepts that have been difficult to support beyond theoretical models.